samahwaleed/software-testing-portfolio-/manual-testing/ecommerce-manual-testing-saucedemo/TestPlan.md

 ## 1. Introduction

 This test plan describes the approach and scope for manual testing of the [SauceDemo](https://www.saucedemo.com/) e-commerce web application.
-The objective is to verify the main business flows—login, product selection, cart management, and checkout—and ensure the application is robust against common bugs.
+The objective is to verify the main business flows—login, product selection, cart management, and checkout and ensure the application is robust against common bugs.

 ---